Rolex currently sells two different versions of the New Submariner model, their costs are as follows:

 The Oyster Perpetual Submariner with Oyster bracelet and 40mm case was released in 1954 by Rolex.
 The stainless steel model with a black gloss dial is one of the most recognized luxury sport watches in the world, especially within the sailing and diving community.
 The classic 16610 in stainless steel with a black dial is a staple among fashion watch enthusiasts who know and appreciate style and grace.

 Up until the late 1950s, the Submariner was heavily associated with the persona of James Bond as it graced this hero's wrist on many on-screen adventures.
 This vintage model sported a smaller crown with no crown guard and is easily recognizable in the vintage Rolex community.
 The 16800 Sub was introduced in the 1970s featuring a scratch resistant sapphire bezel and Rolex Quick-set.
+The Rolex black watch worn by Mr. Bond has had a number of improvements since then.
 An improved version of the 16610 with a better movement and bezel was released in 1989 and another in 2010 (the 116610) with ceramic bezel.

 Also See: Rolex Submariner History | Caring For Your Sub | Submariner Buying Guide | Rolex Submariner Price List